purpleempress/twitter-qrt-finder/README.md

+# Update: Twitter has implemented this functionality natively so this repository is now archived.
+---
 # Twitter QRT Finder

 Very simple Android app to find quote retweets on Twitter through use of a Share intent.